u3560675/Simple-Personal-Accounting-System/README.md

 ### Creating Accounts
 First things first, you have to create a couple of accounts (two are needed to make a transaction).

-(note that if you have decided to use the sample files, you should begin by listing the accounts first and then experimenting as you please)
+Note that if you have decided to use the sample files, you should begin by listing the accounts first and then experimenting as you please.

 Press 2 in the main menu to reach this screen:

 ![](https://github.com/AnikaSharmin/Simple-Personal-Accounting-System/blob/master/images/Account_menu.PNG)